Murder of Farkhunda Malikzada: Reaction from Islamic scholars

-In Afghanistan
+Afghanistan

 The day after the murder, certain imams and mullahs endorsed the killing during Friday prayer services in their mosques.
 One of them, the influential Maulavi Ayaz Niazi of the Wazir Akbar Khan mosque, warned the government that any attempt to arrest the men who had "defended the Quran" would lead to an uprising.

 After it was revealed she did not burn the Quran, senior Islamic scholars in Afghanistan expressed outrage over the incident.
 Ahmad Ali Jebreili, a member of Afghanistan's Ulama Council set for administering Islamic law, condemned the attack, accusing it of contravening Islam.
 Haji Noor Ahmad, a local cleric, said "People come and execute a person arbitrarily; this is totally prohibited and unlawful.
 However, some justified her killing and were met with public anger."